The Ending HIV Big Gay Out

 Can I smoke or vape at the event?

 The event is smoke and vape-free.
-Please head down Pt Chev Road if you want to smoke or vape.
+Please head down Pt Chev Road if you want to smoke or vape - but be respectful of our neighbours.

 Is there a hashtag for social media?

-We’d love to see your photos, so share them with #BigGayOut and #BGO2020 for all platforms with hashtags.
+We’d love to see your photos, so share them with #BigGayOut and #BGO2021 for all platforms with hashtags.

 Where do I get that awesome Big Gay Out merchandise from?

-Our merchandise tent is right beside St Johns.
+Our merchandise tent is at the entrance to the ANZ Big Gay Marketplace.
 Come and grab it all!
-It’s priced at only $15 for a bottle, cap or tote bag (or $35 for any 3), and all proceeds are a donation to NZAF.
+All proceeds are a donation to NZAF.
 Any merchandise leftover will be sold online after the event for those who couldn’t make it.

 Can I hand out flyers/material at the event?